 QBE agreed that it would provide insurance to Vero's clients, if the State Government agreed to provide the same reinsurance to QBE that was offered to Vero at the time.
 As such, the State Government agreed to accept QBE's cumulative liabilities that exceed \$10 million and up to \$90 million if they arise from a single builder failure.
-In return for reinsuring, the State Government receives a fee equal to 10 per cent of the premiums.
-Calliden does not have a risk sharing agreement as their cumulative liabilities do not exceed \$10 million.49
+In return for reinsuring, the State Government receives a fee equal to "10 per cent of all premiums received by QBE".